zelokuo/VPIDM/README.md

 # （VPIDM) Variance Preserving Interpolation Diffusion Model for Speech Enhancement
 [variance-preserving-based interpolation diffusion models for speech enhancement](https://arxiv.org/abs/2306.08527), in which we apply the diffusion model to the speech enhancement (denoising) task. （Diffusion Models for Speech Enhancement）
+# Demo
+We provide a listening Demo [here](https://zelokuo.github.io/VPIDM_demo) using the model trained on the DNS corpus.
 # Preparation
 Install requirements in requirements.txt via
 ```